swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 }
 ```

-The Swift runtime is free to call the `isIsolated` function whenever it wants to verify if the current context is apropriately isolated by some serial executor.
+The Swift runtime is free to call the `isIsolated` function whenever it wants to verify if the current context is appropriately isolated by some serial executor.

-In most cases implementing this new API is preferable to implementing `checkIsolated()`, as the Swift runtime is able to offer more detailed error messages when when an isolation failure detected by a call to `isIsolatingCurrentContext()` is detected.
+In most cases implementing this new API is preferable to implementing `checkIsolated()`, as the Swift runtime is able to offer more detailed error messages when an isolation failure detected by a call to `isIsolatingCurrentContext()` is detected.

 ## Detailed design